-High school gymnasiums can offer a multitude of photographic opportunities – basketball games, crowd shots and other school events.
+High school gymnasiums can offer a multitude of photographic opportunities – basketball games, crowd shots, and other school events.
 But they can also have the most abysmal lighting conditions around.
 Just how do you get a clear photograph in a dark, often mixed lighting environment?
 With a little bit of know-how and preparation you can!

 If you'll be photographing volleyball, basketball, wrestling, gymnastics, or other indoor sports, these tips will hopefully help you to get a clear image.

 The real problem with shooting in an indoor gym is that the area is usually not well lit.
 Normally this could be counteracted with a slower shutter speed to gather light, but that would produce a blurry image since the players are moving quickly.
 Shooting indoor sports is actually one of the most challenging photography situations there is.
+This creates an opportunity to test your skills!

 Recommended Camera Settings for Shooting in a School Gym